 AI Retrieval Practice Quizzes: What Teachers Need to Know

-AI retrieval practice quizzes offer a way to boost long-term memory.
-Learn how to prompt AI for diagnostic questions and deep learning.
+AI retrieval practice quizzes can boost long-term memory when prompted well.
+Learn how to write diagnostic questions that reveal what learners forgot.

-AI retrieval practice quizzes offer a way to boost long-term memory.
-Learn how to prompt AI for diagnostic questions and deep learning.
+AI retrieval practice quizzes can boost long-term memory when prompted well.
+Learn how to write diagnostic questions that reveal what learners forgot.

 AI generates low-stakes retrieval practice, using large language models.
 Learners recall information from long-term memory with this.
-Roediger and Karpicke (2006) showed retrieval beats restudying by 80% after one week.
+Roediger and Karpicke (2006) found that retrieval practice produced substantially greater delayed retention than restudying after two days and one week.
 Quiz creation takes up valuable teacher time.
 Teachers spend hours writing good multiple choice questions.

 AI reduces this preparation workload.
 A teacher can generate a targeted quiz in seconds by pasting a lesson objective into an AI tool.
 However, this speed introduces a challenge: standard AI outputs often default to low-level factual recall.